 On the toy front, Horizon is also talking to major mainstream toy companies about incorporating its fuel cell into traditionally battery powered devices already popular with kids.
 If that happens, maybe hydrogen could become the next AA battery -- at least as far as kids are concerned.

-For more information on H-racer, hydrogen power and related topics, look over the links on the next page.
+For more information on H-racer, hydrogen power and related topics, look over the links below.